ibm-cloud-docs/CDN/api.md

 ----

 To get started, here is a recommended API call sequence to follow:
-* `listVendors` - Provides the list of supported vendors
+* `listVendors` - Provides the list of supported vendors.
-* `verifyOrder` - Verifies whether the order can be placed
+* `verifyOrder` - Verifies whether or not the order can be placed.
 * `placeOrder` - Creates the CDN account with a given vendor.
-Up to 10 CDN Mappings can be created after a successful placeOrder call.
+Up to 10 CDN mappings can be created after a successful placeOrder call.
 * `createDomainMapping` - Creates the CDN Mappings
 * `verifyDomainMapping` - Changes CDN status to _RUNNING_